EricPonvelle/general-portfolio/index.md

 Working with Git, I am able to contribute to projects that actually need help.
 I tend to offer suggestions to established products and websites, but a lot of them are so large and established, my suggestions end up at the bottom of the queue.
 I like to follow [Code Triage](https://www.codetriage.com/) to find projects in need of my areas.

 Here's a list of projects to which I've committed.
-- [Comixology Ripper](https://github.com/EricPonvelle/comixology-backup): This was a fun little project where I noticed that when editing the settings of the Comixoloy DRM remover plug-in, I wasn't told anythin I did was saved.
+- [Comixology Ripper](https://github.com/EricPonvelle/comixology-backup): This was a fun little project where I noticed that when editing the settings of the Comixoloy DRM remover plug-in, I wasn't told anything I did was saved.
 This was expected results, but I felt it created a poor experience.
 For my commit, I added a flag at the bottom of the screen that just says "Save" if you switch fields.
 - [Awesome-SciFi List](https://github.com/EricPonvelle/awesome-scifi): This is a fun project that's a spin-off of the [Awesome List](https://github.com/sindresorhus/awesome).
 I contributed a few items that I found interesting/

 ---